 The Chamber has established a dedicated line for you to call with your coronavirus concerns.

 We can help with advice on the support available, problems you’re having accessing funding, issues with supply chain to meet demand and anything else related to the outbreak.

 ‘Get informed’ with Chamber online events

 In these unprecedented times it is essential for businesses to know how best to deal with the situation.
 As we can’t meet face-to-face the Chamber has arranged a series of online events to give you the information you need.
-Two of these sessions have already taken place with ore due shortly.
+See what’s coming up here.